benjamingr/peer5-docs/docs/guides/production-ready-hls-vod.md

 ### Master playlist

-The HLS player needs to know that there are multiple renditions of our video, so we create an HLS master playlist to point them, and save it along side the other playlists and segments.
+The HLS player needs to know that there are multiple renditions of our video, so we create an HLS master playlist to point them and save it along side the other playlists and segments.

 **playlist.m3u8**